kholmgre/VRIOT/playground/tictactoe/readme.md

 This is documentation for the WebAR project **Tic Tac Toe**.

+## NOTE!
+This will not work on IOS.
+Atm there is no support for WebRTC.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.